wal-g/wal-g/docs/Greenplum.md

 wal-g backup-push --delta-from-user-data "{ \"x\": [3], \"y\": 4 }" --config=/path/to/config.yaml
 ```

-* `WALG_FORCE_DELTA`
+* `WALG_FORCE_WAL_DELTA`

-To prevent WAL-G from falling back to a full backup if the delta backup fails.
+To prevent WAL-G from falling back to a full scan delta backup when it fails to download delta files.

 ### ``backup-fetch``